imagitama/phasmophobia-site/how-to-play/hunting-mode/index.md

   **This is technical information!
 It could spoil your play experience knowing too much about how the game works.
 This information is datamined and could change with future updates, not be implemented in the game, or not fully understood.
 Read below at your own discretion.**

   - The chance for a most ghosts to begin hunting is based on the average sanity of all players in the lobby then by a die roll* (still being investigated)

+  *The die roll is a random number generated from a range which is specific to each kind of action.
+For some actions the rolls may be 25% chance, where others have <10% chance.
 </details